Dyalog/Presentations/FnConf2016/Workshop/Course Outline.md

 * In APL "everything is an array", but what’s an array?
   * Rectangular collection of items,
   * arranged along zero or more orthogonal axes,
-  * of numbers, characters and arrays (and "objects")
+  * of numbers, characters and arrays
 * *All* primitives work on arrays and return arrays.
 * Strings are just vectors of characters.